mybonk-wiki

 cHVibGljOjJTOFBXQlo3MXdNWGRyc0F4TDIx

-To test this end to end, you can remove -u username:password and substitute with -H Authorization: Basic cHVibGljOjJTOFBXQlo3MXdNWGRyc0F4TDIx and it will still authenticate just fine:
+To test this end to end, you can remove -u username:password and substitute with -H Authorization: Basic cHVibGljOjJTOFBXQlo3MXdNWGRyc0F4TDIx, the authenticate will work too:

 $ curl -v -d '{"rpc": "1.0", "id": "curltest", "method": "getnetworkinfo", "params": [] }' -H 'content-type: text/plain;' -H 'Authorization: Basic cHVibGljOjJTOFBXQlo3MXdNWGRyc0F4TDIx' http://mybonk-jay:8332/